Button Button, Who's Got The Button

 Light Dashboard MIDI settings

-The knobs are assigned to intensity, cyan, magental, yellow, iris, zoom, pan, and tilt.
+The knobs are assigned to intensity, cyan, magenta, yellow, iris, zoom, pan, and tilt.
 If you had a control surface with more knobs, you could address even more parameters or map knobs to specific instruments rather than to the currently selected ones.
 Needless to say, if you are using lights with RGB color mixing instead of CMY color mixing, you could assign those parameters instead.

 Keys to the Cart